z7q2/javascript-maker/readme.md

 Things like jQuery didn't exist when I started writing browser scripts, so I had to study the language and come up with my own **maker libraries**, as I called them.
 The main purpose of these libraries was to make, change and remove DOM objects on the web page without a trip back to the server.
-This was considered fancy business back in the late 1990s.
+This was considered fancy business back in y2k, if you could get it to work in every browser.

 Using these libraries gradually coerces the input for them to defining web page elements with a JSON-style syntax.
 In fact an end goal of developing this particular version of the library is to parse JSON into web pages.
 This library has been written and re-written many times over the years.